Are you training employees or teaching them to learn?

 2) Employee engagement.
 Leader-led learning gives employees the opportunity to work with, not under their managers.
 It allows them to be part of the company's success, and a great way to build trust, keep the conversation going, and sharpen the skills of the leaders of tomorrow.

 3) Boosts the company's bottom line.
 Increased employee engagement results in employee retention, and the lower costs of coaching leaders to teach, versus training an entire staff, will result in financial gains for the organization.

 4) Learning opportunity for leaders.
-Through teaching, leaders can sharpen their skills, and through engaging with their employees face-to-face on a regular basis in a learning environment, leaders will learn new skills along the way.
+Leaders can sharpen their skills, and by engaging face-to-face with their employees on a regular basis, leaders will learn new skills along the way.

 Learning is more impactful when the teachings come from the personal stories and real-life experiences of leaders.
 It builds trust between leaders and their team members, and catapults business results when implemented regularly, and effectively.

 Not all leaders are natural-born teachers.

 I believe, with the right tools, training and coaching people can have productive conversations that build better relationships and results in the workplace.
 That's why our licensable, turnkey Lead + Live Better™ Leadership Programs comes with Teacher's Manuals.
 They guide leaders on how to ‘teach' the program's leadership skills and tackle real business challenges — all via real-time learning and face-to-face conversations.

 Ready to up your game with professional coaching?
 Why not start today?

 LIKE THIS POST?

 Sign up for my updates.
 Don’t leave without becoming a Lead + Live BetterTM Insider.
 I’ll send you a FREE eBook as a thank-you.